Best flea collars for cats 2024 to keep biting insects at bay

 Do flea collars work if cats already have fleas?

-Topical flea treatments are often considered to be superior to flea collars when it comes to clearing an existing flea infestation, as they’re more effective at killing the fleas that are already on your cat.
+Topical flea treatments are often considered to be superior to flea collars when it comes to clearing an existing flea infestation and dealing with the flea life cycle, as they’re more effective at killing the fleas that are already on your cat.
 But that doesn’t mean that flea collars can’t be used to treat a flea infestation — you just have to use the right flea collar.

 “Not all flea collars are made the same, so if you are choosing one for your cat then make sure you read the manufacturer's information carefully.” explains veterinary surgeon Rebecca MacMillan.
 “Some flea collars contain chemicals that will kill existing adult fleas, whereas other collars will only repel fleas.
 Collars may also contain chemicals that affect the development of immature fleas and will eventually break the flea life cycle but don’t kill the adult flea population.
 Your chosen collar may also contain a mixture of these chemicals.”